We've independently reviewed this article to make sure it's as accurate as we can make it.

 - A brush you can use to clean your dryer vent

-Once you have gathered all of these materials, there are several steps you should follow.
-These include:
+Once you have gathered all of these materials, you’ll need to follow these simple steps:

-Before you do any work on the dryer itself, you need to unplug it.
-This is important for addressing a serious safety issue.
-You do not want to run the risk of the dryer turning on while you are working on it.
-Otherwise, this could lead to some serious injuries.
+You do not want to run the risk of the dryer turning on while you are working on it, since this could lead to some serious injuries.

-Next, you need to remove the dryer vent hose from the wall.
-Dryer vents usually stand out from the actual dryer.
+Once you have the dryer out and room to work, you need to remove the dryer vent hose from the wall.
 You should look for a silver or white hose that comes out of the back of the dryer.
-It is usually approximately four inches in diameter.

 After you have located the vent hose, follow it until it exits your home.
 It is probably held in place by several brackets that fit around the edge.

-If there are a lot of tough clogs that are present in your vacuum hose, you may want to use the auger snake to help you.
+If there are a lot of tough clogs in your vacuum hose, you may want to use the auger snake to help you.
 If you feel like the vent hose is still clogged but nothing is coming out, then you need to loosen the clogs using the auger.